nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 all required `/sync` data.
 Take `/v3` as a basic example, and let's tally common reports.
 These issues can also affect `/v4` or `/v5` (SSS), but any role of set reconciliation in repairing SSS cache is both more speculative and technically out of scope[^v5_complexity] for this blog post.
-The `/v3` sync contract is more well-studied and stable, and easier to model.
+The `/v3` sync contract is better understood and easier to model.

 Some commonly reported UI issues from Synapse users: